Juniper berry: Flavour

 Juniper berries are used in northern European and particularly Nordic cuisine to, according to one source, "impart a sharp, clear flavor" to meat dishes, especially wild birds (including thrush, blackbird, and woodcock) and game meats (including boar and venison).
 They also season pork, cabbage, and sauerkraut dishes.
 Traditional recipes for choucroute garnie, an Alsatian dish of sauerkraut and meats, universally include juniper berries.
 Besides Norwegian, Danish, Estonian and Swedish dishes, juniper berries are also sometimes used in German, Austrian, Czech, Polish and Hungarian cuisine, often with roasts (such as German sauerbraten).
 Northern Italian cuisine, especially that of the South Tyrol, also incorporates juniper berries.
 They are also used in the Italian region of Apulia, especially to flavour brines.

 Juniper, typically J. communis, is used to flavor gin, a liquor developed in the 17th century in the Netherlands.
 The name gin itself is derived from either the French genièvre or the Dutch jenever, both of which mean "juniper".
 Other juniper-flavoured beverages include the Finnish rye-and-juniper beer known as sahti, which is flavored with both juniper berries and branches.

-Another drink made from the berries is a julmust, a soft drink made in Sweden mainly sold during Christmas.
+Another drink made from the berries is julmust, a soft drink made in Sweden mainly sold during Christmas.

 Food

 A few North American juniper species produce a seed cone with a sweeter, less resinous flavor than those typically used as a spice.
 For example, one field guide describes the flesh of the berries of J. californica as "dry, mealy, and fibrous but sweet and without resin cells".
 Such species have been used not just as a seasoning but as a nutritive food by some Native Americans.
 The berries also have medicinal uses.
 For example, the Blackfoot used juniper berry tea to cure vomiting, while Crow women drank juniper berry tea after childbirth to increase cleansing and healing.
 In addition to medicinal and culinary purposes, Native Americans have also used the seeds inside juniper berries as beads for jewellery and decoration.

 An essential oil extracted from juniper berries is used in aromatherapy, both for body massage, diffusion, and perfumery.
+The terpenic aroma is described as "fresh, balsamic, terpenic, woody, carrot seed, fir needle, peppery".